 Only if they were recorded legally with proper consent.

-Legally recorded calls, however, can be powerful evidence in contract disputes, he-said-she-said disagreements, and other business conflicts.
+Legally recorded calls, however, can be useful evidence in contract disputes, he-said-she-said disagreements, and other business conflicts.
+Another good reason to always notify — it preserves the value of your recordings.

 Do call recording laws apply to video calls and meetings?